Efficient functional estimation and the super-oracle phenomenon: Main results

-Before we can state our main theorems on the asymptotic risk and normality of our functional estimators, we need quite a bit of preparatory work.
-This will consist of definitions of the classes of densities and functionals over which our results will hold, the definitions of our weighted nearest neighbour estimators and the corresponding classes of allowable weights, as well as various parameters that will play a role in the statements of our results.
+Before we can state our main theorems on the asymptotic risk and normality of our functional estimators, we need some preparatory work.
+This will consist of definitions of the classes of functionals and densities over which our results will hold, the definitions of our weighted nearest neighbour estimators and the corresponding classes of allowable weights, as well as various parameters that will play a role in the statements of our results.